The Northeast might be planning a reopening, but governors warn it's still a ways off

 Connecticut Gov. Ned Lamont -- one of the governors in the Northeastern pact -- told CNN he still doesn't expect to even announce a decision about how to reopen the economy before May 20.

-'I still have an infection that's growing' in much of Connecticut, Lamont told CNN Tuesday morning.
-'This is no time to relax.'
+"I still have an infection that's growing" in much of Connecticut, Lamont told CNN.
+"This is no time to relax."

 Both governors emphasized that reopening the economy requires things like a greater capacity to test people, including with antibody tests that can reveal who were infected in the past, and are likely immune and could return to aspects of normal life.